beinnlora/ClayControl/README.md

 The Raspberry pi controller is made up of four components:

 ## Webpage interface
-A Javascript enabled webpage is served to connected clients.
-Javascript passes events (button presses, clay counters, time remaining etc) to and from the Pi via websockets.
+A Javascript enabled webpage is served to connected clients via Apache running on the Pi.
+Javascript in the client browser passes events (button presses, clay counters, time remaining etc) to and from the Pi via websockets.

 The webpage layout is made responsive via JQueryMobile so the UI can fit any device - smartphone, tablet or computer.

-Tornado serves the HTML and handles the exchange of websockets messages to clients and the python control code
+A websockets interface is instantiated via Tornado on the Pi to pass messages between browser and Python control code.

 ## Python Control code
 A python script loads on startup, that spawns a websocket listener via Tornado.
 This code controls the application logic, generation of sequences, loading and saving of sequences etc.